Building Multi-Step AI Agents with LangGraph

 TypedDict vs. Pydantic for State Validation

 TypedDict is the default and it’s fast.
-Python doesn’t enforce the types at runtime, which means bad state can quietly spread through your graph.
-During development, use a Pydantic model instead:
+But Python doesn’t check its types at runtime, so bad state spreads quietly.
+In development, I use a Pydantic model instead:

 from pydantic import BaseModel, Field, field_validator